rusticlion/Manastorm/manastorm_codebase_dump.md

         end
     end

-    -- Update bolt animation frame (if using sprites) if effect.useSprites then
+    -- Update sprite animation frame (if using sprites) if effect.useSprites then
         effect.frameTimer = effect.frameTimer + dt
         if effect.frameTimer >= effect.frameDuration then
             effect.frameTimer = 0
             effect.currentFrame = effect.currentFrame + 1

+            -- Determine max frames based on effect type local maxFrames = 3  -- Default for bolt if effect.type == "orb_base" then
+                maxFrames = 5
+            end

-            if effect.currentFrame > 3 then
+            if effect.currentFrame > maxFrames then
                 effect.currentFrame = 1
             end
         end